TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 If you want to use a property in React, you need to decorate it with the `@observable` decorator.
 All the observables are mutable.
 If strict mode the observables are mutable only inside actions.
 If you take a risk of worse debugging processs, you can disable the strict mode and use setters to mutate the observables outside the store.

-The `@computed` decorator enables us to access data from one or multiple observable properties, the computed values are recalculated if one of the observables used inside the computed property changes.

-For now we simply created `_todoItems` with default values and a getter and setter for our todo store
+For now we simply created `todoItems` with default values and a getter and setter for our todo store

 ## Make it possible to use Mobx with React